Deep Ancestry Report FAQ

 These two views of ancestry answer very different questions:

-• Shows the genetic contributions you inherited from parents, grandparents, and more recent ancestors
+Global Ancestry reflects ancestry from all family lines.
+It's most accurate for the past ~10–15 generations and shows the genetic contributions you inherited from parents, grandparents, and more recent ancestors.

 Because mtDNA is inherited differently, it can tell a completely different story than global ancestry.
 For example, you could have 100% Eastern European global ancestry while carrying a mitochondrial haplogroup that originated in East Asia thousands of years ago.

-👉 Tip: Click on any haplogroup letter in your report to explore its history and migration patterns.
-You can also use the question‑mark icon in the report for a deeper explanation of the methodology.
+💡 Tip: Click on any haplogroup letter in your Mitochondrial Ancestry Report to explore its history and migration patterns.
+You can also use the question-mark icon in the report for a deeper explanation of the methodology.

 How do you determine ancestry results?